nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 This concludes the setup required for a Micro Frontend approach using Static Module Federation.

+> _When serving module federation apps in dev mode locally, there'll be an error output to the console, `import.meta cannot be used outside of a module`, and the script that is coming from is `styles.js`.
+It's a known error output, but it doesn't actually cause any breakages from as far as our testing has shown.
+It's because Angular compiler attaches the styles.js file to the index.html in a script tag with defer._
+>
+> _It needs to be attached with `type=module`, but Angular can't make that change because it breaks HMR.
+They also provide no way of hooking into that process for us to patch it ourselves._
+>
+> _The good news is that the error doesn't propagate to production, because styles are compiled to a CSS file , so there's no erroneous JS to log an error._
+>
+> _It's worth stressing that there's been no actual errors or breakages noted from our tests._

 ## Converting the Dashboard application

 The Dashboard application is a Host application that loads the Remote applications at runtime based on their deployed locations when the application was built using Static Module Federation.